 When is the best time to book a geisha experience?

-While some experiences might be available 1 – 2 weeks out from the time of booking, you may need to plan at least a couple of months in advance for others.
+While some experiences might be available 1–2 weeks out from the time of booking, you may need to plan at least a couple of months in advance for others.
 As a general rule, it’s best to give yourself some time in order to secure a date that suits your itinerary.

 What’s the best time to arrive for my booking?

 Most places recommend arriving at least 15 minutes before your scheduled time.
-In some cases, if you arrive more than 15 minutes after your booking time, your experience will be canceled, and you’ll be charged the full fee.
+In some cases, if you arrive more than 15 minutes after your booking time, your experience will be cancelled, and you’ll be charged the full fee.
 So make sure you’re punctual!

 Do cancellation fees apply if i can no longer make it?